 Environmental engineering has traditionally been taught as a branch of civil engineering concerned with the supply of safe drinking water and the sanitary disposal of municipal wastes.
 The field has expanded in recent years to include many new areas, such as the treatment of industrial and hazardous wastes and the prediction of the fate and transport of pollutants in the environment.

-Offered as a concentration under the engineering program, the naval engineering program includes a broad-based core engineering curriculum and substantial experience in the humanities, leverages existing courses in ocean engineering as well as several research facilities and laboratories.
+Offered under the Bachelor of Engineering program, the naval engineering concentration includes a broad-based core engineering curriculum and substantial experience in the humanities, and leverages existing courses in ocean engineering as well as several research facilities and laboratories.